 Centering and Celebrating Black History

 February is Black History Month, an opportunity to bring intentional focus to the centering and celebrating of Black history.
-We’ve compiled this list of events, films, and other avenues to dig deeper into our local and national history and find new ways to join the celebration.
+We’ve compiled this list of local Black history resources, books, films, and other avenues to dig deeper into our local and national history and find new ways to join the celebration.

 Learn About Black History at JMU

-- Black firsts at JMU: This interactive timeline, created by students in the African, African American, and Diaspora (AAAD) Studies minor (with support from JMU Libraries Special Collections), features the first Black students, faculty, and staff at JMU among other milestones in the university’s history.
-Explore the timeline: Black Firsts at JMU.
+- Black Firsts at JMU: An interactive timeline created by students in the African, African American, and Diaspora (AAAD) Studies minor program featuring the first Black students, faculty, and staff at JMU among other milestones in the university’s history.
+Work on the timeline was supported by the Digital Scholarship and Distinctive Collections department in the Libraries.

-- A digital exhibit on race relations at JMU: This exhibit gathers together materials from JMU Special Collections that confront the painful racism of JMU’s past, as well as the efforts of students, faculty, and administrators to make JMU a more inclusive place.
-Explore the exhibit: Black and White on Bluestone Hill.
+- Digital exhibit on race relations at JMU: An exhibit supported by Digital Scholarship and Distinctive Collections that gathers materials from JMU Special Collections that confront the painful racism of JMU’s past, as well as the efforts of students, faculty, and administrators to make JMU a more inclusive place.

 - Renamed buildings at JMU: Learn about the people who were honored with the renaming of three buildings on JMU’s campus in 2021, thanks to the work of the Campus History committee and community members who supported the effort.

-- Augusta County African American Records: Added to the Histories along the Blue Ridge digital archive in 2022.
+- Augusta County African American Records: Added to the Histories along the Blue Ridge digital project in 2022.

 - Local history collection: The Ruth and Lowell Toliver Collection of Newman Family Papers in JMU Special Collections offer papers related to George Ambrose Newman, who served for 33 years as a teacher and administrator in Harrisonburg’s early African American schools and is remembered as a trailblazing member of Harrisonburg’s Black community.
 Learn more: Documenting Black History in Harrisonburg.

-- Our Black comic book collection: Learn about the collection of 10,000 Black vintage comic books donated by a JMU librarian to JMU Special Collections: Black Representation in Comics.
+- Black comic book collection: Learn about our ongoing work to collect vintage Black comic books.
+This effort builds on the Bradley and Brian Flota comic book collection, which comprises more than 9,700 vintage comic books donated by a JMU librarian to JMU Special Collections.

 - Juneteenth book display: Explore our virtual book display to learn more about Juneteenth, the federal holiday celebrating the end of slavery in the United States.